-The median house price in Urrbrae is $1.5 million, having surged 24.5% over the past year.
-The current median weekly rent is $615.
-This gives a gross rental yield of approximately 2.2%.
+The median house price in Urrbrae is $1.4 million, having declined by 7.2% over the past year.
+The current median weekly rent is $745.
+This gives a gross rental yield of approximately 2.9%.
 The median monthly mortgage repayment is $2,383.

 Public transport access includes 9 bus stops.
 The crime rate in the Mitcham LGA is low at 1,776 incidents per 100,000 population.

-From an investment perspective, Urrbrae offers a gross rental yield of 2.2%, rated as low yield.
-Property prices are above the state median ($1.5M/$950K), placing it in the premium segment.
-The price-to-income ratio of 11.9x is considered stretched.
-House prices have moved +24.5% year-on-year.
+From an investment perspective, The gross rental yield works out to roughly 2.9%, which reads as low yield.
+Property prices are above the state median ($1.4M/$950K), placing it in the premium segment.
+The price-to-income ratio of 11.1x is considered stretched.
+House prices have moved -7.2% year-on-year.
+Population growth of +1.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.